john00123/udacity-ip-004/README.md

 ### Create a movie website Summary
-Code was written to store all the list of my favorite current movies, including box art and images hoster on **Wikipedia**.
+Code was written to store all the list of my favorite current movies, including box art and images hosted on **Wikipedia**.
 Additionally there is a link to the each movie's trailer that is hoster in **Youtube**.
 Code is used to generate a static web page allowing browsers to be able to read the information on a index.html file.

 ### Website functionality
 The website allows you to navigate through a grid base interface of box art imagery.
 Once a movie has been selected, there movie trailer will be shown to the user.